Chart Color Schemes

 Health performance in Sunbury is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Approximately 54% of Sunbury's total population (~24,357 people) has private health cover.
-The most common medical conditions are mental health issues and asthma, affecting 10.2% and 9.9% of residents respectively.
-64.7% of Sunbury residents declare themselves completely clear of medical ailments compared to 65.7% in Greater Melbourne.
-As of 2016, 16.5% of Sunbury's population is aged 65 and over (7,498 people), higher than the 15.4% in Greater Melbourne.
-Health outcomes among seniors require more attention than those of the broader population.
+Common health conditions are somewhat prevalent across all age groups but more so among older cohorts.
+The rate of private health cover is approximately 54%, slightly higher than the average SA2 area and representing about 23,716 people.
+Mental health issues and asthma are the most common medical conditions in Sunbury, affecting 10.2% and 9.9% of residents respectively.
+About 64.7% of residents declared themselves completely clear of medical ailments, compared to 65.7% across Greater Melbourne.
+As of 2016, 16.5% of Sunbury's population was aged 65 and over (7,302 people), higher than the 15.4% in Greater Melbourne.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health